-Over the past 20+ years of working in the nonprofit sector, many journalists have written about WE Charity.
+Over the past 20+ years of working in the non-profit sector, many journalists have written about WE Charity.
 We respect those who have challenged us and highlighted areas for change and, on many occasions, we have used this feedback as a learning opportunity to strengthen the efficacy of our work.

-Following Canadaland’s October 15 blog and podcast, WE Charity sought an unbiased and independent opinion on Canadaland’s claims from the highly respected jurist, the Honourable Justice Stephen Goudge (retired), who served on the Court of Appeal for Ontario.
+Following Canadaland’s October 15 blog post and podcast, WE Charity sought an unbiased and independent opinion on Canadaland’s claims from the highly respected jurist, the Honourable Justice Stephen Goudge (retired), who served on the Court of Appeal for Ontario.
 Justice Goudge reviewed Canadaland’s publications.
 In his report, he dismissed each of Canadaland’s eight core claims and delivered the verdict:

 “(…) I conclude that these allegations by Canadaland are without merit.”

 Justice Goudge’s independent report can be found here.

 The majority of Canadaland’s blog posts, podcasts, and social media posts on WE Charity were launched in October 2018 concurrently with the Canadaland annual company fundraising campaign.
 Mr. Brown consistently leveraged the blog posts and podcasts with direct appeals to increase his revenue for his website.

 The inaccurate and false content, consistently repeated throughout Canadaland’s articles and amplified through repeated social media, are causing extensive harm to WE Charity, with a serious consequence on our mission to uplift children and families from extreme poverty.
 As one example, as a direct result of Canadaland’s inaccurate published statements, the organization lost a half-million-dollar commitment of support—which was meant to provided 2,000 girls with a year of primary education in rural Kenya.
 The consequences on the lives of these young girls is profound and heartbreaking.